hellomaruf/TherapyNest-client/README.md

 ![therapyNest Logo](https://i.ibb.co/CWVXdkF/logo.png)

-Welcome to therapyNest, a platform dedicated to providing mental health support and therapy services.
+Welcome to TherapyNest, a platform dedicated to providing mental health support and therapy services.
 This project is built using React and offers a user-friendly interface to connect with professional therapists.

 ## Live Demo

-Check out the live version of TherapyNest: [Live Demo Link](https://therapy-nest-client.vercel.app/)
+Check out the live version of TherapyNest: [Live Demo Link](https://therapynest.vercel.app/)

 ## Installation